ludwig-cf/ludwig-cf.github.io/inputs/colloid.rst

 cases are left and right, respectively).
 In the strong case one can identify a pair of point defects at either side of the colloid, usually referred to as "boojums".
-Note that the director has actually rotated into the thrid dimension at these points and so appears forshortened.
+Note that the director has actually rotated into the third dimension at these points and so appears forshortened.

 .. figure:: colloid-anchoring-planar.svg
    :alt: Example of planar anchoring at colloid surface (weak and strong)
    :figwidth: 95%
    :align: center

 Anchoring when more than one colloid is present
 """""""""""""""""""""""""""""""""""""""""""""""